CNO Financial Group (CNO)

 CNO Financial Group’s net premiums earned was flat over the last five years, much worse than the broader insurance industry.
 This shows that policy underwriting underperformed its other business lines.

-When analyzing CNO Financial Group’s net premiums earned over the last two years, we can see that growth accelerated to 1.9% annually.
+When analyzing CNO Financial Group’s net premiums earned over the last two years, we can see that growth accelerated to 2.3% annually.
 Since two-year net premiums earned grew slower than total revenue over this period, it’s implied that other line items such as investment income grew at a faster rate.
-These additional streams do play a key role in the bottom line, but their impact can vary.
-While some firms have excelled in consistently investing their float, sudden shifts in the fixed income and equity markets can heavily sway short-term performance.
+These extra revenue streams are important to the bottom line, yet their performance can be inconsistent.
+Some firms have been more successful and consistent in managing their float, but sharp fluctuations in the fixed income and equity markets can dramatically affect short-term results.

-In Q3, CNO Financial Group produced $658.4 million of net premiums earned, up 2.1% year on year.
+CNO Financial Group produced $662.2 million of net premiums earned in Q4, up 2.9% year on year.

 7. Pre-Tax Profit Margin